greenrobotllc/adnetwork/README.md

 # TODO
 -Before you start using this network for real transactions, you'll want to replace the links in the project (SUPPORT CONTACT US BLOG DMCA PRIVACY TERMS) with those of your own.

--Reported bug: There is a problem with configuring image upload paths.
+-Reported bug: There is a problem with seeing images you upload.
 The problem is the site is referencing a static S3 bucket URL.

 If you search through the code base for "gradnetwork", and make it a configurable variable you should be able to fix the problem.

 grep -nr "gradnetwork" *

-I would welcome any pull requests fixing this issue.
+I would welcome any pull requests fixing this issue, including a pull request for this README.

 # FAQ